ccache/ccache/CONTRIBUTING.md

 ## Code style

 Ccache was written in C99 until 2019 when it started being converted to C++11.
-The conversion is a slow work in progress, which is why there is a lot of C-style code left.
+The conversion is a slow work in progress, which is why there is some C-style code left.
 Please refrain from doing large C to C++ conversions; do it little by little.

 Source code formatting is defined by `.clang-format` in the root directory.
 The format is loosely based on [LLVM's code formatting